 3. Top the chips with the pulled pork.
 Be sure to layer this heavily over the entirety of the chip spread.

 4. Squirt the desired amount of barbecue sauce over the pulled pork.
-One of our family favorites is Sweet Ray’s, but obviously you can use your favorite brand.
+Our family favorite is Blue’s Hog BBQ Sauce.

 5. Layer 1 can each of black beans and whole kernel corn.